 The connection between the two can work regardless of the type of IP address.
 In other words, it can either use IPv4, the older and shorter version of the Internet Protocol that still dominates the internet, or the longer, newer version – IPv6.
 There are other differences between the two besides length, but note that IPv6 emerged due to the shortage of IPv4 addresses.

-How does IP transit work?
+How does an IP transit service work?

 Even though this is a paid service, you need IP transit if you own a business.
-The good news is that you can choose a transit provider that works best for you.
+The good news is that you can choose a transit service provider that works best for you.

 Autonomous systems and ASNs

 Whenever your computer or any other device wants to connect to other networks, it has to connect to an autonomous system (AS).
 Autonomous systems are effectively larger networks that combine to form the internet.
-In other words, the internet is a network of larger autonomous systems, and each AS has numerous devices and computers connected to it.
+In other words, the internet is a network of larger autonomous systems.
+And each AS has numerous devices and computers connected to it.

 In simpler terms, whenever you send data, it moves in packets from AS to AS until it reaches the one that contains its destination device.
 As you may expect, all autonomous systems have their sets of devices or IP addresses connected to them.